Justin Juskewitch, M.D., Ph.D., and Kabeer Shah, D.O., Named Chief Residents for AP/CP Residency Program

 Dr. Juskewitch is a third-year resident with a focus on Transfusion Medicine and Informatics.
 He completed his medical training at the Mayo Clinic College of Medicine and Science and his graduate training at Mayo Clinic Graduate School of Biomedical Sciences.
 He states that one of his proudest moments as a pathology resident was being part of the multidisciplinary team involving Transfusion Medicine, Obstetrics, and Anesthesia to care for several expectant mothers in the community who had developed antibodies to their growing child’s circulating red blood cells.
 In one of those cases, the mother developed a red blood cell antibody, so rare that it would react to nearly all of Mayo's institutional blood donors.
-You can view the PathWays Case Study for more detail.
 In each case, Mayo's blood bank and Transfusion Medicine teams facilitated the collection and special processing of multiple intrauterine blood transfusions for each mother to support her child throughout the remainder of the pregnancy.
 Each of those children was delivered successfully with minimal complications.

 About Dr. Kabeer Shah